 At any given moment, we have numerous initiatives underway.

-The Institute of Canadian Archives is organizing an interfaith Living Library event in 2017.
-Living Library is an equalities #storytelling tool that seeks to challenge prejudice and discrimination.
-It works just like a normal library: visitors can browse the catalogue for the available titles, choose the Book they want to read, and borrow it for a limited period of time.
-After reading, they return the Book to the library and, if they want, they can borrow another.
-The only difference is that in the Living Library, Books are people, and reading consists of a conversation.
+A Hearts & Minds Living Library is an equalities #storytelling tool that seeks to challenge prejudice and discrimination.
+It works just like a normal library.
+The only difference is that in a H&MLL, Books are people, and reading consists of a conversation.

 The first two events will focus on Interfaith dialogue and Islamophobia.
 The 2018 H&MLL iterations would individually focus on Holocaust survivors, Holodomor remembrance, and Reconciliation Best Sellers.
 In 2018, we will witness H&MLL going into public school.